 Many aspects of physiological function and well-being are revealed in the various components and constituents of blood.
 Much like a blood panel we may provide to a doctor, the blood we collect from hawksbills allows us to evaluate how a number of organ systems and the body as a whole are functioning.
-Though already completed for other sea turtle species, there has yet to be a thorough examination of hawksbill blood cells, blood analytes, and other metabolically active compounds in a wild population.
-Soon to be submitted for publication, the project included samples from nearly 100 Florida hawksbills ranging in size from small juveniles through adults.
+Our studies of blood cells, blood analytes, and other metabolically relevant compounds contained in the turtles’ blood enable us to evaluate developmental patterns, assess overall health, identify potential exposure to contaminants, and examine the relationships between diet and metabolic function.

 Epibionts are, basically, organisms that live on other organisms.
 Many rely on hosts of different kinds, but others specialize on particular host species as obligate associates.
 Among the most recognizable of the epibionts on sea turtles are barnacles, small crustaceans that in some cases colonize all sorts of substrates underwater.
 There are, however, two kinds of sea turtle barnacles (Chelonibia testudinaria and C. caretta) that are quite similar in appearance, phylogeny, and lifestyle, but for some reason appear to segregate themselves among co-mingling populations of green and hawksbill turtles.
 This discovery suggests that these barnacles are differentially selecting their hosts, and we are actively exploring the mechanisms that underlie this phenomenon.